nazarkychma/department_app/documentation/SRS.md

 * Page with updated list of employees and flash message are displayed.

 ![](images/edit_delete_employee.png)
 Pic.
-2.4 Delete a n employee.
+2.4 Delete an employee.